-Of the 43 men who have been president of the United States, there are some truly clear choices of who were the most important and influential presidents.
+Of the 44 men who have been President of the United States, there are some truly clear choices of who were the most important and influential presidents.
 There were also many who would never have made the list.
-My picks for the top ten influential presidents were based on their historical influence and their actions while in office.
-This was a tough list to create - especially once we move past the 7th president.
+My picks for the top 10 influential presidents were based on their historical influence and their actions while in office.
+This was a tough list to create -- especially once we move past the 7th president.
 If one more could be added it would be Ronald Reagan.
 He helped bring the Cold War to an end after years of struggle.
-He definitely gets an honorable mention for this list of influential presidents.
+He definitely gets an honorable mention for this list of influential Presidents.

 Abraham Lincoln saved the Union during the American Civil War.
 His leadership during the war was one of no compromise but at the same time understanding that he would eventually have to unite the states once the North won the war.
 His actions eventually led to the abolition of slavery across the United States.

 Having won four terms as President, FDR was sure to have a huge impact on the United States.
 His leadership throughout World War II was key to our victory.
 Further, he worked tirelessly to end the Great Depression including the creation of numerous programs through his New Deal to help Americans get back on their feet.

 As the first President, Washington couldn't help but set precedents that were followed by later Presidents.
 His lack of a desire to be seen as a 'monarch' was an extremely important part of creating a citizen President.
 Also, the fact that he retired after two terms set a precedent only broken by Franklin Roosevelt.
 After Roosevelt's death, the two-term limit was added as the 22nd amendment to the Constitution.

 Jackson's election showed the rise of the common man.
 He was the first president elected from humble beginnings.
 His popularity was huge.
 Further, he was a strong nationalist who often made controversial decisions such as the removal of Native Americans east of the Mississippi.
 He was President during the 'Trail of Tears'.
 He also fought against the national bank.